The Pembroke Hill School: Pembroke Hill School

-In the Class of 2013, 29 seniors were recognized by National Merit.
+In the Class of 2013, 29 seniors were recognized by the National Merit.
 Of these 29, 21 or 21% of the class, are National Merit Semifinalists.
 Eight of the students are Commended Students.
-This number represents the second highest percentage in Missouri.
+This number represents the second-highest percentage in the state of Missouri.

 On September 7, 2017, Dr. Steve Bellis announced that the 2018–2019 school year would be his last as Head of School.
 Dr. Bellis served as the Headmaster of the Ward Parkway Campus of The Pembroke Hill School for 16 years.
 Upon his departure, Pembroke welcomed in Brad Shelley as the newest Head of School.
 Shelley was previously serving as associate headmaster at the McDonogh School, in Baltimore, MD.

+Incidents

+The private school is located in one of Kansas City's most high-profile neighborhoods, and historically, its parents have been among the city's movers and shakers.
+In 1988, Kansas City Magazine published an article titled "A High School on Easy Street", criticizing Pembroke Hill's students' allegedly "advantaged way of life."

 According to The Kansas City Star, students at Pembroke Hill have "faced several incidents of anti-Semitic behavior at Pembroke."
 On the 2021 International Holocaust Remembrance Day in January, a swastika was discovered on a student's desk.
 The symbol was accompanied by an offensive reference toward members of the school's LGBT community.
-The incident was covered by citywide media and contextualized by prior incidents where one student raised his arm in a Nazi salute while calling a Jewish student an offensive name, and swastikas were painted on a Jewish student's locker.
+The incident was covered by citywide media and contextualized by prior incidents where one student raised his arm in a Nazi salute while calling a Jewish student an offensive name.
+Swastikas were painted on a Jewish student's locker.
 Several Jewish parents spoke to The Star on the condition of anonymity, fearing reprisals against their children.
 Following the incident, officials initiated a hiring search for the newly created position of Director of Diversity, Equity, and Inclusion.

 In April 2021, months after a swastika was discovered in a classroom, school officials found "KKK" written on the side of a desk.
 School officials hired consulting firm Sophic Solutions to "hold community conversations, complete a diversity and equity audit, and then present recommendations."

-Tuition and financial aid

-Tuition and fees for the 2020–21 school year range from $15,385 for students up to pre-kindergarten to $25,745 for upper school.
-About 25 percent of students receive financial aid, totaling more than $3.7 million each year.

-In May 2007, the Malone Family Foundation, established by John C. Malone of Denver, Colorado, gave a $2 million grant to Pembroke's endowment, the largest single endowment gift in the school's history.
-The gift was used to create the Malone Scholars Program to give need-based financial aid to highly qualified students who otherwise would qualify for at least 50 percent in financial aid.

-Assets and contributions

-The school has assets of over $100 million and an endowment of more than $38 million.
-In 2013 the school successfully completed a $15,000,000 endowment campaign connected to its centennial.